nvzqz/byte-ops-rs/README.md

 - `contains`: indicates whether _any byte_ in a value equals a certain byte.

-## SIMD Support
+## SIMD

-This crate contains [SIMD](https://en.wikipedia.org/wiki/SIMD)-accelerated implementations, which can be enabled via the `simd` feature:
+This crate contains [SIMD](https://en.wikipedia.org/wiki/SIMD)-accelerated implementations, which can be enabled via the `simd` feature.
+These operations are performed on values of 128 bits (or more).

 ```toml
 [dependencies.byte-ops]